cooper530/Disney-Automated-Services/README.md

 This program was created by [Jmandarino](https://github.com/Jmandarino).
 I did not create this program so all information pertaining to it can be found [here](https://github.com/Jmandarino/Disney-Reservation-Checker)

-##DVC Resale Checker

-This program goes through a number of Disney Vacation Club Resale websites to find a suitable match with a number of parameters. **This program is still a work in progress!**